Jake Barrett: Arizona Diamondbacks

 The Arizona Diamondbacks chose Barrett in the third round of the 2012 MLB Draft.
-He signed and played for the South Bend Silver Hawks of the Class A Midwest League in 2012, and the Visalia Rawhide of the Class A-Advanced California League and Mobile BayBears of the Class AA Southern League in 2013.
+He signed and played for the South Bend Silver Hawks of the Single–A Midwest League in 2012, and the Visalia Rawhide of the High–A California League and Mobile BayBears of the Double–A Southern League in 2013.
 After the 2013 season, the Diamondbacks assigned him to the Salt River Rafters of the Arizona Fall League (AFL), and he appeared in the AFL Fall Stars Game.
-He pitched for Mobile and the Reno Aces of the Class AAA Pacific Coast League in 2014, where he had a combined 3.09 earned run average.
+He pitched for Mobile and the Reno Aces of the Triple–A Pacific Coast League in 2014, where he had a combined 3.09 earned run average.
 He pitched for Mobile and Reno again in 2015.
-The Diamondbacks added him to their 40-man roster after the season.
+On November 20, 2015, the Diamondbacks added Barrett to their 40-man roster to protect him from the Rule 5 draft.

 Barrett was chosen for the United States national baseball team's roster for the 2015 Pan American Games.

 He made his MLB debut with the Diamondbacks on April 4, 2016.
 In 68 games, Barrett posted an ERA of 3.49 with 4 saves.
 The following two seasons, Barrett has struggled with consistency and injury, being limited to 35 total appearances between 2017 and 2018.

-San Francisco Giants

 Barrett was designated for assignment by the Diamondbacks on January 31, 2019, after the signing of Greg Holland was made official.

+New York Yankees

-The Diamondbacks traded him to the San Francisco Giants for cash considerations on February 5.
+On February 5, 2019, the Diamondbacks traded Barrett to the San Francisco Giants in exchange for cash considerations.
 He was then designated for assignment again on February 22.

-Pittsburgh Pirates

-On March 1, Barrett was claimed off waivers by the Pittsburgh Pirates and added to their 40-man roster.
-Barrett was designated for assignment on March 28, 2019, after the contracts of J. B. Shuck, Melky Cabrera, and Francisco Liriano were selected.
+On March 1, Barrett was claimed off waivers by the Pittsburgh Pirates.
+Barrett was designated for assignment on March 28, after the contracts of J. B. Shuck, Melky Cabrera, and Francisco Liriano were selected.

-New York Yankees

 On April 4, 2019, the New York Yankees claimed Barrett off of waivers.
-On May 4, he was recalled from the Class AAA affiliate of the Yankees, the Scranton/Wilkes-Barre Railriders to replace James Paxton.
-Barrett was outrighted off the Yankees roster on November 4 and became a free agent.
+On May 4, he was recalled from the Triple–A Scranton/Wilkes-Barre Railriders to replace James Paxton.
+Barrett made 2 appearances for the Yankees, compiling a 14.73 ERA with 4 strikeouts across 3 2/3 innings pitched.
+Barrett was outrighted off the Yankees' roster on November 4 and subsequently elected free agency.